rjain2470/rjain2470.github.io/_pages/writings.md

 - <a href="/assets/pdf/AlmostIntegers.pdf" target="_blank">Almost Integers</a> – An introduction to the number theory behind the existence of numbers such as $e^{\pi\sqrt{163}}$, which are mysteriously close to being integers.
 (6 pages)

-- <a href="/assets/pdf/Hartogs.pdf" target="_blank">Hartogs's Phenomenon</a> – An exposition of one of the most striking results in the theory of complex analysis in several variables (6 pages).
+- <a href="/assets/pdf/Hartogs.pdf" target="_blank">Hartogs's Phenomenon</a> – An exposition of one of the most striking results in the theory of complex analysis in several variables.
+(6 pages)

 - <a href="/assets/pdf/ModularCurves.pdf" target="_blank">Modular Curves</a> – An overview of the basic theory of modular curves as spaces of isomorphism classes of elliptic curves.
 (12 pages)